skelly37/pyfram-telegram-bot/README.md

 ## Why won't we develop a public bot?
 Wolfram API for a non-personal use is quite expensive and we cannot afford being *Santa Claus*.
 That's why we provide only the code and left the `appID` empty.
 Feel free to set up such a bot for personal use with your own API key or to gain funds for a fully public one.

+But if you want to see the bot in action: @wolaph_bot

 ## Contribution
 Feel free to create issues, to make PRs, every kind of help is welcome here